2022 anti-social guide to surviving Chinese New Year

 Send mandarin oranges from the comfort of your couch

-You could dispense with the formality for closer contacts and do it old-school by sending an entire crate of mandarin oranges - enough to last all 15 days of CNY.
+You could dispense with the formality between closer contacts and do it old-school by sending an entire crate of mandarin oranges - enough to last all 15 days of CNY.
 It's not very different from buying groceries.
-Supermarkets with online shopping portals like FairPrice and Giant have several configurations for you to choose from.
+Supermarkets with online shopping portals like FairPrice have several configurations for you to choose from.
 If you like variety, there's also RedMart where you can key in "mandarin oranges" and be spoilt for choice.

 If a crate isn't feasible, you could have the oranges delivered to your abode, and use the GrabExpress option in your Grab app to have exactly one pair of mandarin oranges couriered.
 Alternatively, there are local small businesses that specialise in sending pairs of Lukan - like Yaya.Papaya and Fruitwerkz.